 The IPU is deeply committed to the principle of men and women sharing responsibility and decision-making.
 The IPU puts this into practice in its own activities, as well as driving change in parliaments and societies around the world.

 This principle of gender equality applies both at IPU events and in its structures and staff, using a variety of mechanisms, including sanctions.

 The IPU has several groups which work to ensure gender equality.
-These include the Forum of Women Parliamentarians, held twice a year at Assemblies, the Bureau of Women Parliamentarians, which ensures continuity between these meetings, and the Meeting of Women Speakers of Parliament.
-The IPU Gender Partnership Group ensures the views of both men and women are taken into account in the changes we make.
+These include the Forum of Women Parliamentarians, held twice a year at Assemblies, the Bureau of Women Parliamentarians, which ensures continuity between these meetings, and the Summit of Women Speakers of Parliament.
+The IPU Gender Partnership Group ensures that the views of both men and women are taken into account in the changes we make.

-In October 2013 the IPU also formally adopted a policy on gender mainstreaming, guaranteeing equality at the heart of its work.
+In October 2013, the IPU also formally adopted a policy on gender mainstreaming, guaranteeing equality at the heart of its work.

 The IPU Secretary General, Martin Chungong, is an International Gender Champion, part of a network of decision makers of all genders, who have committed to breaking down gender barriers.
 He believes that “gender equality is the responsibility of all and progress will only be achieved if we all play our part.
 We need to challenge those who have not been playing theirs.”

 Paddy Torsney, Permanent Observer of the IPU to the United Nations in New York, is also an International Gender Champion.
 “We must work hard to ensure our society is not overlooking the best ideas for action and the best leaders and implementers simply because of their gender,” she says.